-(An Exploration Stage Company)

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS

-(Expressed in Canadian dollars)
+(An Exploration Stage Company) NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) FOR THE YEARS ENDED NOVEMBER 30, 2021

-(Unaudited - Prepared by Management)

-FOR THE NINE MONTHS ENDED AUGUST 31, 2021

 3. SIGNIFICANT ACCOUNTING POLICIES (cont'd...)

 Financial instruments (cont'd...)

 Financial assets at amortized cost

 Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.